Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - This season, he's put up 14.4% of the Nuggets' attempted field goals, as he's averaging 14.8 per contest.

-- Jokic is averaging 2.2 three-point field goal attempts per game this season, which is 5.8% of his team's shots from beyond the arc.
+- Jokic's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Jokic's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Allowing 109.8 points per game, the Heat are the second-ranked team in the league on defense.

-- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked team in the league.
+- On the glass, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.

-- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the NBA.
+- In terms of assists, the Heat are 14th in the NBA, giving up 25.6 per game.

-- The Heat are the 28th-ranked squad in the league at allowing threes, giving up 13.1 made 3-pointers per contest.
+- Looking at 3-pointers, the Heat are 28th in the NBA, conceding 13.1 makes per contest.

 Nikola Jokic vs. the Heat